limingyin-dc/VariantsofGolombCoding-master/README.md

 You can refer to the installation of gsl2.4 on ubuntu at https://blog.csdn.net/u012248802/article/details/77920084
 Notably, before running, you need to modify the corresponding location of the GSL Library in your machine in .sh files.

-To test Golomb.c, run :
-chmod u+x TestGolomb.sh
-./TestGolomb.sh

-To test Ours.c, run :
-chmod u+x TestOurs.sh
-./TestOurs.sh

-Please refer to the Experimental results.pdf to see the results on my machine.